Promotion & Digital Distribution In China

 "Piece of That" reaches #30 on Kanjian Top 50 song chart

-We've built active network of social media sites through our MusicDish*China brand, through which we will:
+We've built active network to promote your music in China through our MusicDish*China brand, through which we will:

-* promote your album/EP on streaming on portals such as Ximalaya and Lizhi.fm
+* promote your music on audio streaming portals such as Ximalaya and Lizhi.fm

-* promote your music video on video portals such as QQ Video and Youku
+* promote your music video on video platforms such as QQ Video and Youku

-* promote your album/EP on on our mobile app channel on Wechat
+* promote your music through our branded mobile app channel on Wechat

-* promote your album/EP on MusicDish*China label page on major music site Douban
+* promote your music on MusicDish*China label page on major music site Douban

-* promote your album/EP on MusicDish*China blogs, including AliveNotDead and Sina
+* promote your music on MusicDish*China website and blogs

-* promote your album/EP on major Chinese social media sites, including Weibo, Sohu, QZone,...
+* promote your music on major Chinese social media sites, including Weibo, Sohu, QZone,...

 You can download our PDF outlining music services we distribute through as well as examples of promotion on Chinese music portals, social media and mobile apps.